+Today, we are talking about the foods to avoid when breastfeeding your new baby.
 Nothing is worse than a new baby with a sour tummy!
 Trust me, I KNOW this!!
 When my youngest was a new baby, he constantly screamed and cried.
-I thought I was going to go crazy.
+I thought I was going to go crazy, I really did!

-I took him to the doctors, I gave him some natural tummy medicine for his colicky tummy, I rubbed his little tummy, had him elevated a bit when he slept, etc.
+I took him to the doctors, I gave him some natural tummy medicine for his colicky tummy, I rubbed his little tummy, had him elevated a bit when he slept, etc. I did it ALL, and still, he was extremely fussy and cried ALLLLLLL the time 🙁 My poor little button!

 *This post includes my affiliate links

 I literally did everything and still, my baby cried!
 Still, he needed to be held and not put down.
 He needed to feel better!
 I felt so lost and so upset about how my baby was acting.
-I felt helpless!
+I felt SO helpless!

 Then, I went online and asked my online breastfeeding mamas.
 I learned so much from them!
 They suggested that I cut out certain foods from my diet (for 2-3 weeks) and then introduce them again slowly, after a few weeks, to pinpoint which foods were making my baby’s tummy hurt so bad.